django/djangoproject.com/README.rst

    If you're on Mac OS and don't feel like editing the ``/etc/hosts`` file manually, there is a great preference pane called `Hosts.prefpane`_.
-On Ubuntu there is a `built-in network admin`_ GUI to do the same.
+On Ubuntu, there is a `built-in network admin`_ GUI to do the same.
 Remember both require admin privileges, just like you'd need when editing ``/etc/hosts`` with your favorite editor.

    If you don't have admin rights but have an internet connection, you can use a service like `xip.io <http://xip.io>`_.
-In that case you'll also have to update `ALLOWED_HOSTS` in `djangoproject/settings/dev.py` as well as the content of the `django_site` table in your database.
+In that case, you'll also have to update `ALLOWED_HOSTS` in `djangoproject/settings/dev.py` as well as the content of the `django_site` table in your database.